 Tip: there are some bigger shopping centers closely to get your food for a nice picnic.
 There are toilets and a lot of parking available.

-Compared to other beaches, Grand Baie is not on our list to visit for a beach day.
+Compared to other beaches in Mauritius, Grand Baie is not on our list to visit for a beach day.
 It is busier and has a more lively area due to the centre being so close to the beach.
 Grand Baie is a tourist area and that is clear.
 There are numerous activities to do and also some shopping.
 So what makes Grand Baie perfect to be on the best beaches list?
 We’ve seen some outstanding sunsets over the bay.
 It is totally mesmerizing to see the sun going down behind all the boats and catamarans on the water.
 You will notice that some catamaran day trips also depart and arrive here later on the day to catch the sunset.
 It is beautiful!

 Tip: In Grand Baie you do have some restaurants and bars directly on the beach.
 Enjoy your happy hour cocktail or delicious food while you feel the warm summer breeze through your hair.
 This will surely give you a beach club vibe.